lumoslabs/leanplum_api/README.md

 response = wait_for_job(job_id)
 ```

-Note well that Leanplum officially recommends use of the automated S3 export instead of API based export.
+Note well that Leanplum now officially recommends use of the automated S3 export instead of API based export.
 According to a Leanplum engineer these two data export methodologies are completely independent data paths and in our experience we have found API based data export to be missing 10-15% of the data that is eventually returned by the automated export.

 ## Specs